Should I spend 3, 4, or 5 days in Osaka?

 Should you spend 3, 4, or 5 days in Osaka?

 Many travelers spend two to four days in Osaka during their visit.
-After all, the vibrant city has plenty to explore such as the famous sights and museums, the restaurant scene, and the nightlife scene.
+After all, the high energy city has plenty to explore such as the famous sights and museums, the restaurant scene, and the nightlife scene.

 Osaka is an economic and commercial center in Japan that attracts tourists for its world class culinary scene and vibrant nightlife.
 The neon lights, high energy shopping areas, and high reaching skyscrapers make this a fascinating and fun Japanese city to experience.